Music

 Some of my compositions will eventually become available here.

-• I am currently working on England Embellished, a collection of traditional English melodies arranged for various vocal or instrumental ensembles.
+• I am working on England Embellished, a collection of traditional English melodies arranged for various vocal or instrumental ensembles.

 • During my time as director of Queens’ Graduate Choir I wrote a number of arrangements of sacred music, which will become a volume Cantica Reginensis.